-Whether you're a beginning sewer or an experienced seamstress, you can look cooking-show chic while you cook.
+Whether you're a beginner or an experienced sewer, you can look cooking-show chic while you cook.
 Refashioned from an old button-down shirt, this apron features coordinating pockets and a colorful waistband for a fashionable twist.
-Go for flair when choosing the accent fabrics.
+Go for flair when choosing the accent fabrics!

 Things You'll Need

 Use a seam ripper to remove the pocket from the button-down shirt.
-After removing the pocket, press the area with a hot iron to close any holes in the fabric from the stitching.
+Press the shirt with a hot iron to close any holes in the fabric from the stitching.

-Flip it again, and now measure and mark 30 inches across the front of the shirt.
+Flip it over again.
+Measure and mark 30 inches across the front of the shirt.
 Center the button placket when you mark.
 Cut the new sides.

 Fold 1/4 inch of fabric under on each side and press with a hot iron.
 Fold another 1/4 inch under and press again.
 Pin in place.
 Sew with a medium stitch length and a medium-weight 90/14 universal needle.
 Remove the pins as you sew.